Luchador/GUD/tools/geditor/docs/GUD-model-import-guide.md

 `models/native/<name>.gmodel` is the authoritative saved native replacement.
 It contains a compiled model plus fingerprints identifying its base-ROM source and checking the file contents.
+An editor-only `GMS1` trailer retains slot names, assignments, face membership and normalized UVs.
+It is omitted from ROM exports.
 The matching model `.gltf` is refreshed on save as an editable export.
 Keep the `.gmodel` files with the project.

 The ROM builder validates saved replacements, updates resource offsets if a